Apple juice? No.

 Our own journey home, though long, went as scheduled.
 We retrieved our car at Glasgow Airport without any idea of what time it was as we’d put our clocks forward four hours three weeks previously, then back an hour on two separate days as we neared South Africa, then forward again two hours when we landed back in Dubai so that we didn’t miss our connection.
 I’m still not sure we’ve got it right as the clocks went forward again in the UK last weekend.

 Our lockdown life here in South West Scotland is not quite as restricting as it is for some folks.
 We managed to score some supplies in Glasgow on our way home and our local supermarket has reasonable stocks.
-We were lucky enough to have missed all the panic-buying and empty shelves.
+Luckily enough we missed all the panic-buying and empty shelves.
 We live in a very rural area so we can move freely around the garden (plenty of work to do there) and there are some lovely forest walks for our daily exercise.
 Vince isn’t going anywhere for the foreseeable future, but we keep him charged up.
 Don’t tell anybody but we sometimes fire up his heating and escape with a drink or two so we can sit in his comfy lounge and imagine we’re still abroad in the sunshine…

 Wherever you are I hope today’s post has given you ten minutes respite from the doom and gloom – we’re thinking about you, and everyone else separated from, or worse still, losing their loved ones.
 Hopefully in a little while we can meet again, either on the road or here in these pages.
 And if you’re really bored – there’s several years of motorhome malarkey to catch up on in our earlier posts 😀